California Institute of the Arts: History

 Founding CalArts president Corrigan, formerly the founding dean of the School of Arts at New York University, fired almost all the artists who taught at Chouinard and the Conservatory in his attempt to remake CalArts into his new vision.
+Only four Chouinard faculty members went on to teach at CalArts, including Louis Danziger, Emerson Woelffer, Matsumi Kanemitsu, and Paul McGuire.
 He appointed fellow academic Herbert Blau to be the founding dean of the School of Theatre and Dance, and serve as the institute's first Provost.
 Blau and Corrigan then hired other academics to found the original academic areas, including Mel Powell (dean of the School of Music), Paul Brach (dean of the School of Art), Alexander Mackendrick (dean of the School of Film), Maurice R. Stein (director of Critical Studies), and Richard Farson (dean of the School of Design), as well as other influential faculty such as Stephan von Huene, Allan Kaprow, Bella Lewitzky, Michael Asher, Jules Engel, John Baldessari, Judy Chicago, Ravi Shankar, Max Kozloff, Miriam Shapiro, Douglas Huebler, Morton Subotnick, Norman M. Klein, and Nam June Paik, most of whom came from a counterculture and avant garde perspective.

 Corrigan held his position until 1972, when he was fired and replaced by then board member William S. Lund, Walt Disney's son-in-law, as the Institute approached insolvency.
-The period between 1972 and 1975 was extremely unstable financially, and Lund had to make significant operational reductions, including layoffs, reducing all faculty contracts to one-year, the pausing of degree programs, and the elimination of the structure of a School of Design, folding degree programs into other Schools, in order to keep the Institute alive.
+The period between 1972 and 1975 was extremely unstable financially, and Lund had to make significant operational reductions, including layoffs, reducing all faculty contracts to one-year, pausing degree programs, eliminating the School of Design, and folding degree programs into other Schools in order to keep the Institute alive.

 In 1975, Robert J. Fitzpatrick was appointed president of CalArts.
-During his presidency, the Institute grew its enrollment and stabilized, renewed its accreditation, and added new programs for which it is known globally today including the programs of Character Animation and Jazz.
+During his presidency, the Institute grew its enrollment and stabilized, renewed its accreditation, and added new programs for which it is known globally today, including Character Animation and Jazz.
 While President, Fitzpatrick also served as the director of the 1984 Olympic Arts Festival.
 He then founded the Los Angeles Festival, which grew directly out of the proceeds of the 1984 Olympic Games.
-After 1984, John Orders (the assistant to the president/chief of staff) largely coordinated the institute's operations in partnership with the other leaders.
-In 1987, Fitzpatrick resigned as president to take the position of head of EuroDisney (now Disneyland Paris) in Paris, France.
+After 1984, it was largely John Orders, assistant to the president/chief of staff, who coordinated the institute's operations in partnership with the other leaders.
+In 1987, Fitzpatrick resigned as president to take the position as head of EuroDisney (now Disneyland Paris) in Paris, France.